Do you have a cat or dog you want to bring with you on your next RV trip? Here are some top tips to include your pet in your travel plans.

 Find Pet-Friendly Campgrounds

 The first step anytime you plan on bringing a pet with you on an RV trip is to make sure the campground you’re staying at allows pets to begin with.
 While you might assume that every campground is pet-friendly, there are some that aren’t.
 You don’t want to have a whole trip planned out only to realize after the fact that the campground doesn’t allow cats or dogs.
-Although not all campgrounds allow cats and dogs, there are many that do, so this probably won’t require you to go too far out of your way to find the right one.
+Although not all campgrounds allow cats and dogs, there are many pet-friendly RV campsites in Canada, so this probably won’t require you to go too far out of your way to find the right one.

 Pack Your Pet’s Favorite Things